 - Godwins Peak - 783m

 The tracks north of the Paluma township, around the Paluma Dam were accidentally discovered by Wilfred Karnoll and has spend the last 30 years recutting and recording the old tin miners tracks.
 They are only now being recognised by the local forestry department; National Parks will soon take over the maintenance of these trails.

-The trails to the south of Paluma village were initially cut and marked by Vietnam veterans, Cyclone Yasi knocked out the canopy and the tracks turned to ruin.
+The trails to the south of Paluma village (the PRB Track) were based on old logging roads and were initially extended, cut and marked by Vietnam veterans, Cyclone Yasi knocked out the canopy and the tracks turned to ruin.

 Erected on private property owned by Wilfred Karnoll.
 This roofed shelter with cooking, shower & overnight camping facilities is available for anyone to use.
 Please respect this property & leave it in neat & tidy condition for the next visitor.
-Please book in with Wilfred & Suzanne via email [email protected] or 47788441 if you intend to stay overnight.
+Please book in with Wilfred & Suzanne if you intend to stay overnight.

 - Snakes - Most common are pythons & tree snakes which are harmless, however the dangerous Red Belly Black snakes are also present.
 Treat all snakes with caution & respect and carry a compression bandage.

 - Ticks - Most common in the dryer season.
 Best killed with an application of insect repellent.

 - Leaches - Easily removed by using a fingernail or a knife along the surface which forces them to retract their teeth.
 Alternatively the old fashion ways are to sprinkle them with salt or heating their rear end with a match or lighter.